SAKryukov/dotnet-solution-structure/articles/article0.md

 But first, let's think about the basics.
 Why do we need the data in code?

+### Why?

+Why would anyone need the generation of code out of `ResourceDictinary` data?
+My guess is that could be the inertia of thinking based on the code already generated for .res resource files and XAML files.
+Well, this is a pretty good working approach, and it was the first thing I was thinking of.
+Why XAML resources are only compiled into the intermediate output path and not built in the same project to give usable names for accessing resource data directly?

+However, this is a typical situation when the intermediate goal is mistakenly taken for an ultimate goal.
+What is the ultimate goal though?

+We need to keep data separate from the code and globalized, with the potential of using the data in the localization satellite assemblies [without strong coupling](https://en.wikipedia.org/wiki/Loose_coupling) with the main code.
+We need to enter data in the XAML form and make it reusable.
+One of the uses would be using the data in code, and accessing it through the native programming language entities: variables and type members.
+We need it for several important reasons:

+* Separation of data and code
+* Data-agnostic programming
+* Maintainability
+* Globalization

+We just need the usable code, access to it in the code text, Intellisence support, compiler support, build-time error handling, and all that stuff.

 ### Different Approaches

-The goal of code generation is not having the code.
-The goal is to use the code.
-It is used for some action.
-For example, we need a place to define some default options and some data that may change from time to time.
-Also, we need to keep data separate from the code and globalized, with the potential of using the data in the localization satellite assemblies [without strong coupling](https://en.wikipedia.org/wiki/Loose_coupling) with the main code.

-In addition to code generation, we go the other way around.
+In addition to code generation, we can go the other way around.
 Instead of adopting code to arbitrary XAML data, we can apply the idea of [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and adapt XAML to the required data structure we need to represent.
 Instead of pulling all data from XAML, we can make XAML behave as an editor for the data structure we need and populate it immediately when XAML is loaded.

 So, here is the idea: we simply need programmable objects which are not necessarily generated.
 They can be created by the developer, but the data should be populated from XAML.